jasonacox/SentryPi/README.md

 # Check service's log
 sudo journalctl -f -u sentrypi.service
 ```

+## Website Monitor
+* [sentrypi-website.py](sentrypi-website.py) - Checks to see if a website is running and records the time (ms) to download the URL.
+Additionally, this script will send SNS messages if the site is down for 2 consecutive tries.

 ## WiFi Who's There?
 * [sentrypi-wifi-who.py](sentrypi-wifi-who.py) - Scan WiFi for MAC Addresses (JSON output)